 Sir James Knott Trust

-Sir James Knott Trust supports charitable activity in Tyne and Wear, Northumberland, County Durham and Hartlepool.
+The Sir James Knott Trust supports charitable activity across Tyne & Wear, Northumberland, County Durham and Hartlepool, aiming to improve the lives of people living and working in the North East.

-Small grants (£1,000 and under) are processed outside of scheduled meetings with an average turnaround of 6 weeks.
+• Small grants of £2,000 and under are assessed outside scheduled meetings, with a typical turnaround of 6 weeks.

 Read more and apply for a grant from Sir James Knott Trust here.